-How to Achieve Jet Black The Easiest Way Possible!
+How to Achieve Jet Black The Easiest Way Possible, Each with a slightly different outcome.

 We want you to have the easiest way possible to do your hair.
-A one step process is always easier, there are 3 ways to do a 1 step, a few will require a 2 step.
+A one-step process is always easier, there are 3 ways to do a 1 step, and a few will require a 2 step.
 The 2 step takes more time, however, is most rewarding for the hair.

 EarthDye Black comes with 2 packets – 1 pure henna and 1 pure indigo